 To complement these spatially limited monitoring efforts, three regional monitoring programs were conducted in 1994, 1998, and 2003.
-An integrated approach combining chemistry, toxicology, fish biology, benthic ecology, microbiology and physical oceanography was utilized to assess the regional variability of anthropogenic pollution in the SCB (SCCWRP a - c) in these surveys.
-Among the large number of parameters measured, the levels of dichlorodiphenyltrichloroethane (DDT) and its metabolites were of particular concern to the coastal management community because previous studies showed these contaminants to be at fairly high concentrations in the water column (Zeng et al. 1999) and bedded sediments (Zeng and Vendatesan 1999) of the Palos Verdes Shelf (PVS).
-This localized area of elevated contamination presumably originated from the discharge of residual DDT wastes via the outfall of the Joint Water Pollution Control Plant operated by the Los Angeles County Sanitation District (Vendatesan et al. 1996, Stull et al. 1996).
+An integrated approach combining chemistry, toxicology, fish biology, benthic ecology, microbiology, and physical oceanography was utilized to assess the regional variability of anthropogenic pollution in the SCB (2-4) in these surveys.
+Among the large number of parameters measured, the levels of dichlorodiphenyltrichloroethane (DDT) and its metabolites were of particular concern to the coastal management community because previous studies showed these contaminants to be at fairly high concentrations in the water column (5) and bedded sediments (6) of the Palos Verdes Shelf (PVS).
+This localized area of elevated contamination presumably originated from the discharge of residual DDT wastes via the outfall of the Joint Water Pollution Control Plant operated by the Los Angeles County Sanitation District (7, 8).

 Measurements of water column DDT concentrations can provide valuable information about their environmental fate and potential for ecological impacts.
-Due to the ultra low levels of DDTs in open oceanic environments, large sample volumes would be needed to quantify their concentrations.
-However, collection and handling of numerous large-volume water samples are labor-intensive, logistically challenging and as a result, extremely costly (Zeng et al. 1999).
+Due to the ultralow levels of DDTs in open oceanic environments, large sample volumes may be needed to quantify their concentrations.
+However, collection and handling of numerous large-volume water samples are labor-intensive, logistically challenging, and as a result extremely costly (5).